 Apple Wireless Keyboard

-Bluchic: I adore this site’s selection of beautiful, clean, and responsive themes.
-(I’m using Quinn on this site!)
+Bluchic: I adore this site’s selection of beautiful themes.
+(I’m using Quinn on this site — isn’t it cute?)

-Mailchimp: Fun and free for up to 1,000 users.
+Mailchimp: Fun and free for up to 2,000 subscribers.
 Don’t wait; start your email list now!

 Gmail: Whether for business or personal use, this is the best email client there is.
 I don’t think I need to go into a detailed description of why.
 If you don’t have it yet, just switch already.

 Google Calendar: I wouldn’t know where to go or what to do if my Google Calendar disappeared.
-It has all my important appointments and events.
+It has all my writing deadlines, appointments, and events.
 You can even make birthdays repeat themselves every year.
-I particularly love creating “tasks,” which you can then complete and check off.

-Google Drive: This is where all of my documents live.
+Google Drive: This is where the rest of my life exists.
 It’s incredible that I can access it from anywhere and can share changes with others — without having to email documents back and forth.

-Mint: Awesome free tool to keep track of all of your bank accounts, credit cards, investments, and loans in one place.
-Also create a budget so you can save up for traveling.
+Mint: You’ve probably heard of Mint — it’s an awesome way to track your bank accounts, credit cards, investments, and loans in one place.
+Also lets you create a budget so you can save up for traveling.

-Freshbooks: Love this accounting program!
-I use the paid version ($19.95/month) for invoicing clients, tracking my time, and recording expenses.
+Wave: I use this free accounting software for invoicing clients, tracking my income, and recording expenses.

 State Farm: I use State Farm’s “personal articles” policy to insure my laptop and cameras.
 I’ve never had to make a claim (searching for some wood to knock on…), so I’m not sure how that process goes, but for $60/year, I’d say it’s well worth it.